m-salman-776/java-logs/README.md

 Factory Pattern encapsulate object creation by letting the subclasses decide what object to create.
 Factor Method let the class defer the instantiation to subclasses

+### Abstract Factory Pattern
+It provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ***